dmitry-ivanov/laravel-db-profiler/README.md

     ],
     ```

-3. Now you can use database profiler!
+3. Now you can use database profiler.
 Enabled only for `local` environment, no need to bother for `production`!

 ## HTTP Profiling